 This fund provides the elderly or disabled with transportation to and from their jobs, medical care appointments, grocery stores, etc. To make a contribution to this fund on your tax return, see the instructions for lines 24 and 25 on Virginia Schedule ADJ.
 You may also send your contributions directly to an organization in your community.
 View more information about Voluntary Contributions you can make using your tax refund.

 The Division for Community Living administers this fund, and periodically issues contracts with local transportation service providers.
 Sometimes, these transportation providers are one of Virginia's 25 local Area Agencies on Aging (AAAs).
 Each Agency on Aging (AAA) in Virginia serves a specific territory of counties and cities that share common geographic, demographic, and economic boundaries.
-View a map of Virginia to locate the AAA that serves your community.
-View a list of Agencies on Aging (AAA), with contact information.
+View a map of Virginia to locate the Area Agency on Aging (AAA) that serves your community.
 You may also search through Senior Navigator to obtain the name(s) of transportation service provider(s) in your community.